jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 This repository includes a C# translation of the demo included with the Skobbler SDK.
 This currently has a few small bugs which are probably a result of my [mis]translation.
 Raise an issue or send a pull request if you would like these fixed ASAP.

-**Xamarin.Android.Skobbler currently uses v 2.3.0 of the Skobbler Android SDK**
+**Xamarin.Android.Skobbler currently uses v2.4.0 of the Skobbler Android SDK**

 ## Installation ##